Lake Erie College of Osteopathic Medicine - LECOM

 DO/MSBS*

-LECOM offers a research-focused curriculum concurrent with the DO program for students who desire a strong research background and/or are interested in a career as a physician-researcher.
-The MSBS program is a graduate level program for medical students that serves as a structured research experience.
-Through coursework, research design, laboratory experience and a comprehensive research project, the MSBS program will produce graduates qualified for clinical medicine able to develop independent research programs.
+The LECOM Master of Science in Biomedical Science program offers a research-focused curriculum concurrent with the DO program for students who desire a strong research background and/or are interested in a career as a physician-researcher.
+The MSBS program is a graduate-level program available only to current first year medical students at the Erie Campus that serves as a structured research experience.
+Through coursework, research design, laboratory experience, and a comprehensive research project, the MSBS program will produce graduates qualified for clinical medicine able to develop independent research programs.

 DO/MSMEd*